 Organization, Independence, and Authority

-To provide for the independence of the OIA, its staff report to the Chief Audit Executive (CAE), who is appointed by and operates under the general oversight of the university President.
-The CAE reports administratively to the Senior Vice President and Chief Operating Officer and functionally to the Board of Trustees through its Committee on Audit and Operations Review as to the process and content of its reports.
+To provide for the independence of the OIA, its staff report to the CAE, who is appointed by and operates under the general oversight of the university President.
+The CAE reports administratively to the university President and to the Senior Vice President and Chief Operating Officer, and reports functionally to the Board of Trustees through its Committee on Audit and Operations Review as to the process and content of its reports.
 This reporting relationship promotes independence and assures adequate consideration of audit findings and planned actions.

 The CAE and staff of the OIA are authorized to: